jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 ### Decision variables

-Decision variables are represented by [`VariableIndex`](@ref)s.
-The user is responsible for creating these.
+Decision variables are represented by [`VariableIndex`](@ref)es.
+The user is responsible for creating these using `MOI.VariableIndex(i)`, where `i` is the column associated with the variable.

 ### [Expressions](@id Nonlinear_Expressions)

-The input data-structure is a Julia `Expr`.
+The input data structure is a Julia `Expr`.
 The input expressions can incorporate [`VariableIndex`](@ref)es, but these must be interpolated into the expression with `$`:
 ```jldoctest nonlinear_developer